 In the movie: Billy the Kid kills Murphy.

 In real life: Billy the Kid did not kill Murphy.
 Like I mentioned above, Murphy was dying of cancer in Santa Fe during the war.

 In the movie: In the end, the Regulators ride off into the sunset going their separate ways.
 The Kid goes to Fort Sumner, Scurlock goes to New York City with his China girl, and Chavez goes to California.

 In real life: The Regulators did split up and many went into hiding.
-The Kid and a handful of men went to Fort Sumner and then laid low in Tascosa, Texas, but would be back.
-Doc Scurlock did not go to New York to become a teacher, but Texas where he lived out his life and died on July 25, 1929 in Eastland, Texas.
+The Kid and a handful of men went to Fort Sumner and then laid low in Tascosa, Texas, but would be back in Lincoln County.
+Doc Scurlock did not go to New York to become a teacher, but to Texas where he lived out his life and died on July 25, 1929 in Eastland, Texas.
 Chavez did not pick fruit in California, but remained in New Mexico; he died on July 17, 1923 in Milagro, New Mexico.

 In the movie: Someone snuck in the Fort Sumner graveyard at night and carved the word "Pals" on Billy the Kid's headstone.

 In real life: A dramatic touch to the ending of the movie, but not quite.

 Billy the Kid's grave and original marker (what was left of it) was washed